PGD Synchronous Commit v5

 Overview

-PGD's SYNCHRONOUS_COMMIT is a commit scope kind that works in a way that is more like PostgreSQL's Synchronous commit option in its underlying operation.
-Unlike the PostgreSQL option though, it is configured as a commit scope and is easier to configure and interact with within PGD.
+PGD's SYNCHRONOUS_COMMIT is a commit scope kind that works in a way that's more like PostgreSQL's synchronous_commit option in its underlying operation.
+Unlike the PostgreSQL option, though, it's configured as a commit scope and is easier to configure and interact with in PGD.

-Unlike other commit scope kinds such as GROUP COMMIT and CAMO, the transactions in a SYNCHRONOUS_COMMIT operation will not be transformed into a two phase commit (2PC) transaction, but work more like a Postgres Synchronous commit.
+Unlike other commit scope kinds, such as GROUP COMMIT and CAMO, the transactions in a SYNCHRONOUS_COMMIT operation aren't transformed into a two-phase commit (2PC) transaction.
+They work more like a Postgres synchronous_commit.

 Example